Skip to Content

 Strada Sforii

 Tucked away in the heart of Brasov, Romania, you’ll find Strada Sforii, often recognized as Europe’s third narrowest street, after Spreuerhofstraße in Germany and Parliament Street in England.
-A hidden gem, it dates back to the 17th century, initially serving as a passageway for firefighters.
+The tiny and unusual street was built in the 17th century and was initially used as a passageway/tunnel for firefighters but over the years it became a street on its own.

 Europe’s Longest Human-Made Navigation Path